Elizabeth Edwards (historian): Career

 In 2015 Edwards was elected to Fellow of the British Academy.
 She was given a Lifetime Achievement Award by the Society for Visual Anthropology (American Anthropological Association) in 2014.
-Edwards is a Fellow of the Royal Anthropological Institute, and was vice-president between 2009 and 2012.
+Edwards is a Fellow of the Royal Anthropological Institute, and was its vice-president between 2009 and 2012.
 She is also a past Chair of the Museum Ethnographers Group.
 In 2020, Edwards was given the J Dudley Johnston Award of the Royal Photographic Society.